m2lines/m2lines.github.io/content/research/talks/_index.md

 OceanCloud: Transforming oceanography with a new approach to data and computing by Ryan Abernathey [link](https://vimeo.com/508434363)

 #### Machine Learning for Physics discovery
+AI For Good : Bridging observations and numerical modelling of the ocean using machine learning with Laure Zanna.
+Check it [here](https://www.youtube.com/watch?v=BLF4w-4JUe4)

 KITP Conference: Machine Learning for Climate.
 Talks are available [here](https://online.kitp.ucsb.edu/online/climate-c21/)

 AI for Good: Improving rainfall and water-cycle projections through machine learning - Paul O' Gorman and Janni Yuval.
-A recording will be avalaible on the [Youtube channel](https://www.youtube.com/aiforgood)
+A recording is be avalaible [here](https://www.youtube.com/watch?v=ehHywbGSaBk)

 DOE AI4ESP workshop - [Plenary talk](https://www.ai4esp.org/workshop/) by Pierre Gentine